-DDespite the low income of many respondents, cost did not appear as a barrier to accessing care and over 87.4% ofof respondents reported having Shanghai resident insurance or employer insurance (Table 1).
-Less than 22% agreed that costs prevented their access to care or affected their financial wellbeing (Table 2) [15].
-TThese findings are limited by the fact that the survey was only administered to individuals already accessing healthcare, and may have excluded those for whom costs are a completely prohibitive barrier.
+Also, despite the low income of many respondents, cost did not appear as a barrier to accessing care and most respondents reported having Shanghai resident insurance or employer insurance.
+However, these findings are limited by the fact that the survey was only administered to individuals already accessing healthcare, and may have excluded those for whom costs are a completely prohibitive barrier.

 Patient Satisfaction

-One of the most significant findings is that a majority of individuals preferred seeing a General Practice physician to a Hospital Doctor (i.e. specialist).
-This was not predicted from the prevailing stereotype that Chinese patients only want the most highly qualified specialists.The most significant contributing factors to this preference are shorter wait times, proximity in location, and lower costs.
+One of the most significant findings was that a majority of individuals preferred seeing a General Practice physician to a Hospital Doctor (i.e. specialist).
+This was not predicted in our hypothesis based on prevailing accounts that Chinese patients were increasingly shifting away from centers of primary care, and towards the most highly qualified specialists [4].
+The most significant contributing factors to this preference were shorter wait times, proximity in location, and lower costs.

-AlthoughAlthough almost 60% of respondents were satisfied with their care from GPs, there also remains a strong satisfaction with hospital care and onlyonly 44.3% of respondents agreed that theythey believeGPs are skillful (Table 2).
+Although the majority of respondents were satisfied with their care from GPs, there also remains a strong satisfaction with hospital care and more than half of respondents did not believe their GPs are skillful (Table 2).
 One explanation of the dichotomy of preference and high frequency of GP visits, versus a high satisfaction with hospital care and misperceptions of GP skilfulness may be due to adequate distribution and access [16].
-While there is a perceived decrease in quality, “shorter wait times” and “closer location”, and thus timely access,seems to trump quality when a patient needs to determine their preferred care provider (table 4).
+While there was a perceived decrease in quality, “shorter wait times” and “closer location”, and thus timely access seems to trump quality when a patient needs to determine their preferred care provider (table 4).

 Perceptions of Family Medicine

 Patients’ perceptions of family medicine are encouraging for embarking on the introduction of this model of care in Shanghai.
-There is some understanding that there may be a difference between family medicine and general practitioners (Table 2).
-Respondents also seem to value continuity and comprehensiveness of care.Having the “choice of health professional” was consistently ranked lower than “seeing the same doctor overtime” and “having the same access as everyone else” (Table 5).
-TThe values of continuity, coordination and comprehensiveness that underpin Canadian family medicine appear to be well rooted and desired by the Chinese population studied. the similar
+As noted above, the values of continuity, coordination and comprehensiveness that underpin Canadian family medicine appear to be well rooted and desired by the Chinese population studied.
+This is both supported by our data, as well as corroborated by other recent studies done in Guangdong province [17].

 Other factors that may support a shift to more comprehensive GP care include the current limitations of patient driven self-selection of specialists (Table 3).
-Our results show there is a significant amount of misused resources as well as an overwhelming amount of specialists.
+Our results show there was a significant amount of misused resources as well as an overwhelming amount of specialists.
 In a well-functioning system, the family physician would provide appropriate gatekeeping, navigation of the system and reduce inappropriate referrals [16].
 Specialists may at first suffer from a decrease in volume, but may consequently allow more capacity for appropriate consultation and specialty care.

 Limitations

 This study was limited by a number of cultural, socio-economic and methodological elements.
 Language barriers may have resulted in misinterpretation of survey items.
-The surveyors were physicians and trainees and this may have led to overly positive responses, as patients may have misperceived that negative responses could affect their care.
+The surveyors were physicians and trainees and this may have led to overly positive responses, as patients may have misperceived that negative responses could affect their care despite addressing this in our training protocol.
 Distributors were instructed to maximize privacy for respondents, but cramped examination rooms and waiting areas may have limited the candidness of responses.
 The use of a convenience sample that excluded those unable to access the healthcare system was balanced by distributing the survey in both hospital and community based settings.

 CONCLUSION